 Once you are done, jump into "Search app".

-Here are couple of useful searches in Splunk.
+Here is a couple of useful searches in Splunk.

 - Find out which agents are done with some particular folder sync

-You'll need to replace ShareID in query to yours one):
+(you'll need to replace ShareID in query with yours):

 event.event_type="folder_receive_finish" event.data.share="<share_id>" | table event.ts peer

-- Find out what was happening to particular file
+- Find out what was happening to a particular file

 event.data.path="<your_filename>" | table event.ts peer event.event_type